Research

 Abstract:

 Agricultural land allocation remains sensitive to climate change.
-As temperatures rise and precipitation patterns become more variable, farmers switch to crops better suited to the changing climate, with large market and welfare implications.
-Using field-level data, we estimate a yield–weather model to identify crop-specific thresholds for extreme weather and predict climate change impacts on yields.
-We then integrate results into a crop choice model to simulate how decisions differ under alternative climate scenarios.
-Farmers substitute away from profitable crops such as maize and soybean toward less profitable but more resilient wheat and sunflower.
+As temperatures rise and precipitation patterns become more variable, farmers switch to crops better suited to the changing climate.
+While this substitution has tremendous market and welfare implications, quantifying these impacts remains understudied, largely due to limited data on adaptive decisions and challenges in measuring profitability.
+Using field-level cropping data, we examine how climate change shapes crop choices.
+First, we estimate a yield–weather model to identify crop-specific thresholds for extreme events and project climate impacts on yields.
+We then integrate these results into a discrete crop choice model to assess how shifts in yields and profitability influence farmer decisions.
+We run three simulations: (i) climate change alone, (ii) with yield effects, and (iii) with yield and market effects, where prices adjust to yield shifts.
+We find that under changing climatic and market conditions; farmers switch away from profitable crops such as maize and soybean to less profitable but more resilient wheat and sunflower.
+This adaptive substitution generates welfare losses of up to 35%, highlighting the trade-offs between resilience and profitability under climate change.

 Can “Mafia” be Good?
 Evidence from Karachi’s Urban Water Market